How to Save Money on Your Trip to Vanuatu

 Vanuatu's budget accommodation options are simply known as bungalows, and they're one of the best ways to stretch your travel dollars.
 These charming retreats are typically run by locals and offer standalone units that provide a much more authentic experience than your average resort stay.

 What makes these bungalows special is their use of local materials; some are even treehouses on Tanna LINK#D071.
-It's accommodation with character, and your wallet will thank you for choosing authenticity over luxury.
+It's accommodation with character, and your bank account will be happier for choosing authenticity over luxury.

 We've compiled all our favourite budget-friendly options in The Best Budget Accommodations in Vanuatu guide.